You’ve finally decided to take the plunge and resign from your current job. Congrats!

 Both examples are simple, clear, and straight to the point.

-There’s a wide range of possible tones to keep in mind ranging from business casual to highly formal.
-Like your salutation, the tone you choose to adopt should reflect the usual tone of your company’s internal communications.
+There’s a wide array of possible tones to keep in mind here, ranging from business casual to highly formal.
+Like your salutation, the tone you choose to adopt in your resignation letter should reflect the usual tone of your company’s internal communications.
 Every team is different, so use your best judgment to decide how you wish to come across.
-If you’re not sure, short, sweet, and medium-formal is best.
+If you’re not sure, short, sweet, and semi-formal is best.

 Next, start a new paragraph to express your gratitude for the opportunity to work at your current company.
 You can mention whatever you feel is most relevant here: